-When I first arrived at the treehouse I took a couple minutes to soak it all in by making a hot cup of tea and putting on one of my favorite bluegrass artists Sarah Jarosz.
+When I first arrived at the treehouse I took a couple of minutes to soak it all in by making a hot cup of tea and putting on one of my favorite bluegrass artists Sarah Jarosz.
 Man, I felt like I had been plopped into a scene from a Disney fairytale or into a story plot of a Nicholas Sparks book.
 Josh kept saying that this was a place that someone could come and write a novel.
 I agree.

-As dusk settled we made dinner, lit a fire, and was pleasantly surprised by the lack of mosquitos.
+As dusk settled we made dinner, lit a fire, and were pleasantly surprised by the lack of mosquitos.
 The fire gave the treehouse an orange glow, and I could not believe I was able to cross ‘stay in a treehouse’ off my bucket list.

 The inside room holds only two small trunks and a futon.
 During the day the futon serves as the couch, and once you are ready to sleep it folds into a bed.
-One trunk holds all the sheets and blankets, and even on a semi-chilly night we were warm inside.
+One trunk holds all the sheets and blankets, and even on a semi-chilly night, we were warm inside.
 A wrap-around deck makes the ideal platform for looking out into the forest, enjoying a cup of coffee or a good book.
 There isn’t much space, but a lot of space isn’t needed.

 One of my favorite features of the treehouse was the outhouse.
-From the front it looks like a normal outhouse and it took us a few hours to realize what was hiding on the inside.
+From the front, it looks like a normal outhouse and it took us a few hours to realize what was hiding on the inside.
 Three of the walls are wooden, but the wall facing away from the treehouse and into the dense forest is GLASS.
 That’s right folks, an outhouse with a view.
-It’s also the best smelling outhouse I’ve ever been in.
+It’s also the best-smelling outhouse I’ve ever been in.
 I never thought I’d be so excited to write about a place to pee.

 Morning came, and I enjoyed one last cup of tea in a place I didn’t want to leave.
 It’s one of those places that I’ve put a big ‘WILL RETURN’ sticker next to.
 And I know what you’re thinking: what’s the price tag for an experience like this? $200? $150? $100?

 How about prices starting at $67.
 Yeah, I wasn’t joking when I said these places were the perfect mix of budget and luxury.
-Other “glamping” experience similar to this can run as high as $250/night.
+Other “glamping” experiences similar to this can run as high as $250/night.

 That night we returned to Miguel’s Pizza for camping and spent much of the afternoon cooped up in a basement as the rain poured.
 I sat there most of the afternoon daydreaming about a return to the treehouse and craving one of the hot tubs at the first cabins.

-For those Michiganders reading this, The Red River Gorge is only a six hour drive from southern Michigan and can easily be done on a long weekend.
+For those Michiganders reading this, The Red River Gorge is only a six-hour drive from southern Michigan and can easily be done on a long weekend.
 My first visit was three days, and it made me fall in love and immediately plan a return trip, which is what I think will happen to you.

 Interested in staying in one of these cabins on your trip to Kentucky?
 You can request a reservation here: http://www.redrivergorgecabinco.com/

 **All accommodations were compensated by the Red River Gorge Cabin Company.
-However, as always, all opinions and comments are my own.
-Go stay there guys, I’m forcing you.**
+However, as always, all opinions and comments are my own. **